tolhurmatt/LuckyRabbi.github.io/_posts/2021-06-20-If_you_dont_have_a_website.md

 |           |Tags           | This is for a search feature later down the line, so that users can quickly find specific topics. | Not currently implemented. |
 {: .table}

 It was quite easy as it turns out to write a small plugin to do read time.
 I didn't write the script but there was a custom Ruby gem that did it quite nicely.
-I found out quickly that github pages, which I use to host this site doesn't support [custom plugins](https://stackoverflow.com/questions/53215356/jekyll-how-to-use-custom-plugins-with-github-pages), although there appears to be a [work-around](https://learn.cloudcannon.com/jekyll/using-jekyll-plugins/) but I would prefer not to take a tangent.
+I found out quickly that github pages, which I use to host this site doesn't support [custom plugins](https://stackoverflow.com/questions/53215356/jekyll-how-to-use-custom-plugins-with-github-pages){: target="_blank"}, although there appears to be a [work-around](https://learn.cloudcannon.com/jekyll/using-jekyll-plugins/){: target="_blank"} but I would prefer not to take a tangent.

-The solution I ended up using was a slight variation on what I found [here](https://int3ractive.com/blog/2018/jekyll-read-time-without-plugins/) from Trần Trọng Thanh.
+The solution I ended up using was a slight variation on what I found [here](https://int3ractive.com/blog/2018/jekyll-read-time-without-plugins/){: target="_blank"} from Trần Trọng Thanh.
 An elegant solution indeed.

 #### Post Layout